 Google provides two channels of management for Android devices.
 The first channel of management is part of general Android device management and the second channel of management is Android Work (Android for Work) device management.

-Android (General) Android for Work
+- Android for Work

 Videos Android Devices Management via Intune

-iOS\MAC OS device management has certificate requirements, and we need to go to apple portal, upload your cert for the tenant and get the certificate for your Intune tenant.
-Similar to Android iOS and Mac-OS has two channels of management.
+iOS\MAC OS device management has certificate requirements, and we need to go to the apple portal, upload your cert for the tenant and get the certificate for your Intune tenant.
+Similar to Android, iOS and Mac-OS has two channels of management.
 One is traditional management, and another one is advanced management via Apple DEP management.

-I have explained iOS/MacOS on-boarding process in the following post “How to Get Intune Environment Ready for iOS and Mac OS Devices.”
+In the following post, I have explained the iOS/macOS onboarding process, “How to Get Intune Environment Ready for iOS and Mac OS Devices.”